ucopacme/start-here/one_day_workshops/cloudformation_awscli.rst

-Verify the the Cloudformation template is valid and usable
+Step 3) Verify the the Cloudformation template is valid and usable
 -------------------------------------------------------------
 Once you have made the changes to the template as needed, it is good practice to verify that the template is actually usable.
 To do this e run this awscli command:
 ::